EA App Not Working [FIXED]

 Repair The EA App

-Occasionally, some of the essential files required to run an application can disappear or get corrupted.
+Some essential files required to run an application can occasionally disappear or get corrupted.
 The same can occur with the EA app, causing it not to work or malfunction entirely.
 Fortunately, Microsoft Windows offers a simple way to verify and repair these files.
 Follow these steps to do it:

 repair files in windows